Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 Complete and continuous mortality data are readily available in the UK.
 In England and Wales the information is derived from the registration of deaths certified by an attending medical practitioner or coroner (Procurator Fiscal in Scotland).
 Death certificates include information on the immediate and underlying causes of death, age at death, sex, address and occupation.

-Death certificates are sent to the Office for National Statistics (ONS) where the underlying causes of death is classified according to the Tenth Revision of the International Classification of Diseases (ICD_10).
+Death certificates are sent to the Office for National Statistics (ONS) where the underlying causes of death are classified according to the Tenth Revision of the International Classification of Diseases (ICD-10).

-Mortality statistics for England and Wales are compiled by the Office for National Statistics (ONS) and published annually:
+Annually published mortality statistics for England and Wales, compiled by the Office for National Statistics (ONS) include:

 Mortality data for Scotland and Northern Ireland are available from the relevant national statistical offices.

-Mortality data are more complete and reliable than many other routine sources of morbidity data, but it is still subject to some level of misclassification and can be influenced by a number of factors including:
+Mortality data are more complete and reliable than many other routine sources of morbidity data, but still subject to some level of misclassification.
+Such data may be affected by a number of factors including:

 • Diagnostic accuracy